 In NSW, as across Australia and the rest of the world, there is a growing movement focussed on rebuilding our relationship with good food, which is ethically produced, with a minimal ecological impact.
 A vibrant, fair and sustainable regional food system will contribute to an enlivened, enterprising, connected and ultimately healthier community.
 Councils play a key role in this realm by providing leadership, enabling community-driven action and educating the community on how we can improve our local food system.
-This toolkit has been created to provide council staff with templates, case studies, methodologies and ideas for change.
+A toolkit has been created to provide council staff with templates, case studies, methodologies and ideas for change.
 It demonstrates how councils can influence our food system without requiring extensive resources or time to achieve significant outcomes for the community.

 We strongly recommend that you read the Executive Summary document prior to accessing the rest of the resource kit.
 It provides context for the rest of the documents contained in the kit.
 Additionally, the key initiatives document outlines an additional 20+ projects that could be rolled out and can be a useful resource for generating ideas.